Rev 9:13-21 The Sixth Trumpet

 The mortally wounded head on the sea beast in Rev 13:1-3 represents the papacy as a political and religious power in the Roman Catholic Church.
 A golden crown on the head of Christ represents the authority to harvest the world of believers.
 The seven heads on the scarlet beast in Rev 17: represent the seven heads of the fallen churches worldwide.
 The seven heads in Rev 17: are seven mountains representing religious Christian kingdoms Fx.
 Dan 2:44.45.
 King David was the political and spiritual head of the Israelite kingdom.
 Head signifies power and protection.
 Head is related to salvation.
 Spiritual and political rulers.
 Christ is the head of all spiritual believers.
 Spiritual decisions.
 Christ is the head of the pure church on earth.
 Christ is the head of the body of the church.
 Christ is the head of all powers in the heavens and on the earth.

-To sum it up the head is symbolic of the head of the true church or one can be the head of a fallen church or a religious organization.
+To sum up, the head is symbolic of the head of the true church or one can be the head of a fallen church or a religious organization.

 As regards to the head of a lion.
 This is a religious organization like the Muslim power, judging the context of the fifth and sixth trumpet.
 This Muslim power is part of the Ottoman Turkish Empire who use force like a lion, in the name of God, to win converts to their faith.